unification-com/mainnet/042_upgrade.md

 There are two main stages to the upgrade process:

 1. **Pre-upgrade preparation** - this should be carried out by Validator nodes only, and specifies when the chain should halt.
-It should be executed **WELL BEFORE** the proposed halt time!
+It should be executed **BEFORE** the proposed halt time!
 2. **Upgrade Process (after halt time)** - the actual software upgrade and chain state migration process.
 The process is different depending on whether a Validator node is being upgraded, or a non-Validator node (for example a Sentry), and is executed **after** the proposed halt time is reached (and the chain has halted), but **before** the new